goombalab/goombalab.github.io/_posts/2024-05-31-mamba2-part1-model.md

 ### The Quadratic (Attention) Mode

-Let's switch tacks and forget about state space models for a moment.
+But first, let's switch tacks and forget about state space models for a moment.
 Given the same tensors above with the same shapes $(A^\mathtt{(T)}, B^\mathtt{(T, N)}, C^\mathtt{(T, N)})$, let's define a different object.

-First, we'll define the following matrix (don't worry, we'll explain more and give it a name in the second part of this post).
+First, we'll define the following matrix (don't worry, we'll explain more and give it a name in Part II of this series!)

 $$
   L =